 - Place the shield on the ports of the motherboard properly

-- Now move the motherboard (with shield) into the CPU case.
-Be careful to find the screws without any physical damage to the board.
+- Now move the motherboard (with shield) into the CPU.
+Be careful to find the screws with no physical damage to the board.

 - Adjust the board and the shield to find the screw holes.

-- Turn the screws with a screwdriver to install the motherboard inside the CPU case.
+- Turn the screws with a screwdriver to install the motherboard inside the CPU.